neoforged/.github/primers/1.21.5/index.md

     - `FallingLeavesParticle$TintedLeavesProvider` - A provider for a `FallingLeavesParticle` that uses the color specified by the block above the particle the spawn location.
     - `FireflyParticle` - A particle that spawns fireflies around a given non-air block position.
 - `net.minecraft.client.renderer`
+    - `BiomeColors#getAverageDryFoliageColor` - Returns the average foliage color for dry biomes.
     - `PostChainConfig$Pass#referencedTargets` - Returns the targets referenced in the pass to apply.
     - `WorldBorderRenderer#invalidate` - Invalidates the current render of the world border to be rerendered.
 - `net.minecraft.client.renderer.entity.state.PigRenderState#variant` - The variant of the pig.